 Forks Attractions: Unforgettable things to do on a Forks WA vacation, plus recommended nearby activities in the beautiful Pacific Northwest rainforest.

 Please let me warn you: Doing justice to a "west-end" vacation in the Pacific Northwest, depending on your own personal interests, may take up to a week.

 Hiking, kayaking, rafting, and cycling are all options for active individuals and families.
 And there is hardly a place to go or see that isn’t embraced in verdant green.

-Additionally, the Twilight Saga (by Stephenie Meyer) placed Forks on the map ten years ago by .
-We highly recommend the books, and a visit to
+Additionally, the Twilight Saga (by Stephenie Meyer) placed Forks on the map ten years ago.
+We recommend the books, and a visit to

 many of the Forks attractions referenced in the Twilight books.